 There are numerous CCTV cameras positioned around the Student Village.
 Each one is active and monitored by our Security team in the UEL control room.
 There’s also a strict visitor policy in place, which means you can be safe in the knowledge that those in residences are either authorised visitors or fellow residents.

-The University provides on-site laundry facilities in both the West and East villages.
+The University provides on-site laundry facilities in both the West and East halls.

 The machines are cashless and are operated using a card which can be purchased from the vending machine located in our Residential Services office, Longbridge House.
 The card costs £2 to purchase and you will then need to buy a credit of £10 or £20.

 The cards can be topped up online by selecting the University of East London.

-• West Village - ground floor of Clare House
+• West halls - ground floor of Clare House

-• East Village - Longbridge House, in front of the Residential Life office.
+• East halls - Longbridge House, in front of the Residential Life office.

 Moving into halls